Decitabine: Pharmacology

 Decitabine is a hypomethylating agent.
 It hypomethylates DNA by inhibiting DNA methyltransferase.

 It functions in a similar manner to azacitidine, although decitabine can only be incorporated into DNA strands while azacitidine can be incorporated into both DNA and RNA chains.

 It incorporates into DNA strands upon replication, and then when DNA methyltransferases (DNMTs) such as DNMT1, are engaged to bind the DNA and to replicate the methylation to the daughter strand, DNMTs are bound to decitabine irreversibly and cannot disengage.
 Therefore, the action of decitabine is division-dependent, meaning the cells have to divide in order for the pharmaceutical to act.

 Therefore, cancer cells which divide much more rapidly than most other cells in the body will be more severely affected by decitabine just because they replicate more.
 It seems that DNA hypermethylation is critical for development of cancer cells, and specifically for haematological malignancies.
 Methylation of CpG islands upstream of tumor suppressor genes in order to silence them seems to be critical for these types of cancers.
 Thus at optimal doses, decitabine blocks this type of methylation and has an anti-neoplastic effect.

+In addition to its nucleic acid synthesis inhibition, decitabine may act as a serotonin 5-HT_{1A} receptor agonist.